EducationalTestingService/MIRT/README.md

 # MIRT
-A general program for item-response analysis that employs the stabilized Newton-Raphson algorithm
+A general program for item-response analysis that employs the stabilized Newton-Raphson algorithm.